 The following are a few limitations of a control chart:

 - The control charts designed to provide you with common cause variation and special cause variation.
 Common cause variations are considered to be normal and usually do not require any intervention.
 On the other hand, special cause variation requires attention from the project manager.
 A control chart may sometimes show you a false special cause variation, causing wastage of your time and resources.

-- Although control charts are easy to understand, they do require knowledge of some mathematical concepts, such as mean and standard deviation, to draw the diagram.
-If your organization lacks a skilled person to draw the control chart, you may face problems.
+- Although control charts are easy to understand, they do require knowledge of mathematical concepts, such as mean and standard deviation, to draw the diagram.
+If your organization lacks a skilled or trained person to draw the control chart, you may face problems.

 - If the limits are placed incorrectly, you may get false indications.

-A picture is worth a thousand words.
-A simple look at these charts can give you a lot of information that you may not get by reading a bunch of reports.
+A simple look at these charts can give you a lot of information that you may not get by reading lots of reports.
 In project management, both charts are very useful; however, control charts provide more information than run charts.
-With the proper use of control charts you can eliminate errors in product and process and focus your attention on improving the process.
+With the proper use of control charts, you can eliminate errors in product and process and focus your attention on improving the process.

-Here is where this blog post on control and run charts ends.
-If you have something to share, you can do so through the comments section.
+If you have something to share, you can do so through the comments section below.